Transport Planning and Management MSc

 The following modules are indicative of what you will study on this course.
 For more details on course structure and modules, and how you will be taught and assessed, see the full course document.

 Your dissertation will draw on techniques and background material introduced on the Masters course, and incorporate original analysis.
-Lectures are provided on research methods in Semester One, interlinked with the Statistics and Survey Methods for Transport module which provides a background in relevant techniques.
+Lectures are provided on research methods in Semester One, interlinked with the Statistics and Survey Methods for Transport module which provides a background in relevant techniques, including an introduction to GIS.
 Work is undertaken in Semester Two of the full-time course, or in the case of part-time students in Semester Two of Year 2 or Year 3.
 Final submission is in early September, and part-time MSc students may register to complete the dissertation in Year 3, rather than completing in Year 2.

 Statistics and Survey Methods for Transport

 This module is designed to equip transport planners and managers with the basic concepts used in statistics and market research methods, and their application in the transport context, illustrated by suitable examples.
-You will explore topics including survey design and analysis, statistical modelling (including probability distributions and regressions), sampling methodology and qualitative research design.
-Students are introduced to specialist software including SPSS, Qualtrics and NVivo.
+You will analyse real-life transport datasets, using advanced Excel techniques and specialist software, and learn how to interpret and present your results.

 Transport Policy and Politics